 MANUFACTURED BY THE NATIONAL TB & RD ASSOCIATION

-Before antibiotics, tuberculosis was a dreaded, often incurable disease.
-Often tuberculosis patients’ only recourse was to go to a sanitorium and hope that a rest cure and fresh, dry air would cure them.
-A Delaware sanitorium was on the verge of closing in 1907.
-A doctor told his cousin, Emily Bissell, and she suggested they take a Danish fundraising idea: sell a non-tender stamp at a minimal price in post office lobbies and the profits go to support the sanitorium.
-She designed the first 1c stamp herself, and the fundraiser was successful.
-The following year, the campaign was national, and it continues to this day as Christmas Seals sold by the American Lung Association.
-Every year features a different design.
-This button is the design for Christmas 1971.
+Before antibiotics, tuberculosis was a dreaded, almost incurable disease.
+In the turn of the century and early 1900s, tuberculosis patients’ only recourse was to go to a sanitorium and hope that a rest cure and fresh, dry air would cure them.
+With medical billing and facilities funding coming from different sources than today, a Delaware sanitorium was on the verge of closing in 1907 and looking for public fundraising ideas to keep the doors open.
+A doctor, Bissell, told his cousin, Emily Bissell, and she suggested they take up a Danish fundraising idea: sell a non-tender stamp or seal at a minimal price in post office lobbies where the profits go to support the sanitorium.
+Bissell designed the first 1 cent stamp herself and the Christmas Seal fundraiser was successful.
+The following year, the campaign became national.
+Christmas Seals sold by the American Lung Association has continued since that date.
+Every year features a different design like this image for Christmas 1971.

 Christmas seal.
 En.wikipedia.org.
 (2020).
 Retrieved from https://en.wikipedia.org/wiki/Christmas_seal.

 The History of Christmas Seals.
 Lung.org.
 (2020).
 Retrieved 7 July 2020, from https://www.lung.org/get-involved/ways-to-give/christmas-seals/history… Christmas Seals Buttons | ChristmasSeals.net.
 Christmasseals.net.
 (2020).
 Retrieved from https://www.christmasseals.net/index.php/usnavrel/usnavrelbuttons.